tugsag/SVHN-Recognition/README.md

 python run.py -f [training-images-directory]
 ```

+**Note of caution**: training on different devices may lead to different outcomes for the training images.
+Please use the pretrained models for grading purposes.

 Training images directory is the train.tar.gz dataset from http://ufldl.stanford.edu/housenumbers/.
 By default, the code looks for ```train``` directory in the current directory.

 Execute run.py with ``` -h ``` option for more options for testing.